Inflect logo

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The market includes access to over 4 carriers, as of September 2025.
-While modest, this provides sufficient redundancy for most enterprise applications.
-The available colocation facility operates on a carrier-neutral basis, allowing flexibility in network procurement.
+Carrier Density & Carrier Neutrality: Columbus has a focused connectivity market with access to over 4 carriers as of September 2025.
+The primary data center in the market operates on a carrier-neutral basis, allowing interconnection between multiple providers.

-Internet Exchange Points (IXPs) Public peering is not a feature of the Columbus market.
-The majority of network peering is conducted privately between carriers or routed through larger exchange points in Indianapolis and Chicago.
+Internet Exchange Points (IXPs): Public peering is not a feature of the Columbus market.
+Most network peering is handled privately or routed through major exchange points in Chicago.

 Power Analysis